kervinck/gigatron-rom/Emu/README.md

 - An inbuilt file and directory browser for uploading.<br/>
 - A VideoB scanline disable option, run **_"rom_test.vasm"_**, (**_emulation only_**), it will disable a<br/>
   second scanline offering around **_100%_** more processor time for vCPU code.<br/>
+- Input keys easily configurable through an INI file.<br/>
+- On screen help menu, (accessible with 'H/h' by default), that fully explains each key and it's function.<br/>

 ## YouTube
 - https://www.youtube.com/watch?v=pH4st5dz7Go<br/>